robsel118/RobertSeligmann/content/intro/index.md

 ---

 I'm a passionate introvert who loves building things with code.
-Feel free to [get in touch](mailto:robert.seligmann@pm.me "robert.seligmann@pm.me") if you have any questions or you just want to connect.
+Feel free to look at my projects below, [get in touch](mailto:robert.seligmann@pm.me "robert.seligmann@pm.me") if you have any questions or if you just want to connect.